mtsmn/IoT/reference/security/cloud_iam.md

 {{site.data.keyword.iot_full}} APIs support the authentication and authorization of users by using Identity and Access Management (IAM).

 **Important:** The Cloud IAM Authentication and Authorization for {{site.data.keyword.iot_short_notm}} feature is available only as part of a limited beta program.
 Future updates might include changes that are incompatible with the current version of this feature.
 Try it out and [let us know what you think ![External link icon](../../../../icons/launch-glyph.svg)](https://developer.ibm.com/answers/smart-spaces/17/internet-of-things.html){: new_window}.

+Cloud IAM is built into the IBM Cloud and is used for authenticating and authorizing administrative and developer users that need to configure and manage their IBM services.
+Users needing access to the Watson IoT Platform UI are authenticated with IBM Cloud IAM.
+The source of identity for Cloud IAM can be registered IBM ID users or it can be a customer’s directory service that supports SAML.

+{{site.data.keyword.iot_short_notm}} also supports authenticating users through App ID.
+App ID is used for authenticating users who need access to applications that are hosted in the IBM Cloud.
+App ID users do not typically perform administrative or development activities on a cloud service.
+For more information, see [App ID Authentication for Watson IoT Platform](app_id.html#app_id).

 IAM enables users to obtain an IAM OAuth token and use it to authenticate API calls.
 For example, a user with the {{site.data.keyword.containershort_notm}} CLI installed might use the following command: